 The new version of Google Analytics is built on the same platform as the previous one, the App + Web.
 This version of the tool was mainly used by marketers to track users across various apps and websites.
 The goal of Google Analytics 4 is to shift the way data is presented to focus on the user journey.
 This is done through the various events that happen in the data.

 Analyzing and improving the customer base through machine learning is a big step forward for businesses.
 It can help them identify gaps in their customer base and improve their sales and marketing efforts.
-Due to the growing number of websites that allow Analytics to collect data on their users, many Internet users are becoming stingy about allowing the service to track their sessions.
+Due to the growing number of websites that allow Analytics to collect data from their users, many Internet users are becoming stingy about allowing the service to track their sessions.

 The need for Google Analytics 4 is largely due to the changes in the privacy protection laws that have affected traditional analytics.
 Many businesses have found that they are not able to effectively use the data that they collect using the Universal Google Analytics platform.